Amish Country…Fall Festivals Flourish Throughout

 .
 Feel free to ask innkeepers Jim and Chris for the perfect option to meet your needs.
 Evenings at the inn can be spent in either of the two formal parlors, or curl up with a book in the inviting den which is warmed by a 1735 hearth fireplace.
 Refreshments, cookies and chocolates are always available for your enjoyment.
 The Churchtown Inn Bed & Breakfast offers the perfect combination of quintessential Dutch Country location, comfortable accommodations, delectable breakfast, and spectacular grounds.
 The gracious hospitality of innkeepers Jim and Chris Farr reflects both their love of the inn and their comprehensive knowledge of the many delights throughout the region.
 Their home is your home, and they hope you come home soon!

-Innkeeper’s Corner: This year marks the eighth year we’ve been innkeepers here at the Churchtown Inn.
+Innkeeper’s Corner: This year marks the ninth year we’ve been innkeepers here at the Churchtown Inn.
 While we’ve made many changes to make it feel like us, we thought for a long time the Inn’s website was welcoming and easy to use.
 However, it did not really convey the full beauty of the Inn and countryside.
 This new website has brought us into the twenty-first century and well will be keeping everyone informed as to what wonderful things are happening here in Lancaster County and the Churchtown area.